as595/MingoLoTSS/README.md

  - applying the image pre-processing steps (specified below) and creating PNG files for each source;
  - creating a batched dataset (MNIST-style) for use with standard deep learning libraries such as PyTorch and Keras.

-### Data Format and Labels
+### Data Extraction

-FITS files are extracted with a field-of-view of 0.1 degree and a pixel size of 15 arcseconds.
+FITS files are scraped individually from the LoTSS postage stamp server with a field-of-view of 0.1 degree and a pixel size of 15 arcseconds.
+If a specified FITS file already exists then the default is not to overwrite it with a new file.
+This can be changed by setting `overwrite=True` when `get_fits()` is called.

 ### Image Pre-processing